krislette/ds-toolkit/README.md

 # Source Code Configuration
 If you want to test the source code and run the application on your own device, here are the following steps that you should follow.
 1. Source Code Installation
-   Download all the files by clicking the `Code` button located above the repository.
+   - Download all the files by clicking the `Code` button located above the repository.
 3. Swing Layout Installation
-   To install Swing Layout, download it from the following link: https://jar-download.com/?search_box=swing-layout-1.0.4 After downloading, right-click on the `Libraries` folder of the project in NetBeans IDE, and add the .jar file to that folder.
+   -To install Swing Layout, download it from the following link: https://jar-download.com/?search_box=swing-layout-1.0.4 After downloading, right-click on the `Libraries` folder of the project in NetBeans IDE, and add the .jar file to that folder.
 4. Absolute Layout Installation
-   Since Absolute Layout is already a built-in dependency in Java, locate it in your NetBeans directory and include it in the project in the same manner as you added the Swing Layout.
+   - Since Absolute Layout is already a built-in dependency in Java, locate it in your NetBeans directory and include it in the project in the same manner as you added the Swing Layout.
 5. Application Run
-   Once all required .jar files are downloaded and added to the `Libraries` folder, ensure you have installed all files in the repository, including .png, .java, .form, etc. Then, the app should function properly.
+   - Once all required .jar files are downloaded and added to the `Libraries` folder, ensure you have installed all files in the repository, including .png, .java, .form, etc. Then, the app should function
+   properly.
 You can now run it in your NetBeans IDE.
 # Additional Information
 Project start date: March 18, 2024
 Project completion date: March 21, 2024